Eco-chic accessories: ISSI

 Our favourite pick is Olivier Millagou’s lovely Nancy (Girl on Fire) clutch inspired by the iconic Nancy Sinatra and her hit single, These Boots Are Made for Walkin’.
 The clutch is made of red fire hoses and lined with old parachute silk.
 There is also a fun yellow wallet made of fire hoses and tea sacks and branded with spider webs.
 Now, that’s making recycling fun.

 What’s more?
-50% of sales proceedings go to charities associated with the relevant waste.
+50% of sales proceeds go to charities associated with the relevant waste.
 For instance, profits from the sale of fire-hose range will go to Fire Fighters’ Charity.
 In the past, ISSI’s creations have been exhibited at the V&A Museum, Sotheby’s and London Fashion Week.

 Check out this environmentally friendly line here.